rjones-lf/iroha/docs/source/overview.rst

 Bitcoin and Ethereum are designed to be permissionless ledgers where anyone can join and access all the data.
 They also have native cryptocurrencies that are required to interact with the systems.

-In Iroha there is no native cryptocurrency.
+In Iroha, there is no native cryptocurrency.
 Instead, to meet the needs of enterprises, system interaction is permissioned, meaning that only people with requisite access can interact with the system.
 Additionally, queries are also permissioned, such that access to all the data can be controlled.

 One major difference from Ethereum, in particular, is that Hyperledger Iroha allows users to perform common functions, such as creating and transferring digital assets, by using prebuilt commands that are in the system.